 Part IV – Decluttering Your Surroundings

-Whether we like it or not, our physical surrounding makes a huge difference in our mood, thoughts, feeling, action and what we will accomplish.
+Whether we like it or not, our physical surroundings significantly affect our mood, thoughts, feelings, actions, and what we will accomplish.

-This section is filled with awesome tips to boost productivity in professional and happiness in personal life.
+This section is filled with excellent tips to boost productivity and happiness in your personal life.

-Loved the example given in books in regards to procrastination –
+I loved the example given regarding procrastination –

-Think about this: You likely spend at least one hour a day procrastinating.
-That’s seven hours a week—nearly a full workday.
+Think about this: You likely procrastinate at least one hour a day.
+That’s seven hours a week—nearly an entire workday.

 So you lose 52 full workdays a year to procrastination.
 What could you do with an extra 52 workdays?

-Declutter Your Mind must be looked at as a guide rather than a book.
-You may obtain Declutter Your Mind E-book and many more E-books for free here.
+Declutter Your Mind must be considered a guide rather than a book.

-Hope this summary encourages you to pick this book, and implement the lessons in it.
+This summary encourages you to pick this book and implement its lessons.

 If you like this book, you may also enjoy reading Think Straight By Darius Foroux.

-Please share your thought in the Comment Section.
+Please share your thoughts in the Comment Section.
 I would love to hear from you.

 Thank you for reading.
-Wish you a clutter-free life.
+I wish you a clutter-free life.